 In order to ensure potential revenue was being allocated appropriately toward system preservation, the historical funding percentage was applied to the total projected local funds by year.
-The funds remaining would then be allocated toward expansion projects.
-Fiscal constraint would be maintained if the local match of the projects programmed into the TIP (either system preservation or capacity expansion) do not exceed the projected revenue allocations.
+The funds remaining could then be made available as local match for TIP projects.
+Fiscal constraint would be maintained if the available local match for TIP projects exceeded the estimated local match cost for projects programmed into the TIP.

-Calculating fiscal constraint for the three counties and MnDOT D3 varies from the individual jurisdictions and agencies.
+Calculating fiscal constraint for the three (3) counties and MnDOT D3 varies from the individual jurisdictions and agencies.
 This is because only a portion of the county's or MnDOT's roadway network falls within the APO's MPA.
 Financial information for these jurisdictions is based upon the percentage of the roadway network that falls within the APO's MPA.
 For contextual information, the APO has also asked the counties and MnDOT D3 to provide both historical and future financial information for their entire respective planning areas.
 Because these entities have larger pools of money to pull from, fiscal constraint may or may not be met within the APO's MPA but will be maintained on a countywide or districtwide level.